mockoon/mockoon/CONTRIBUTING.md

 1. Create a `vx.x.x` tag to trigger the build of binaries for the desktop application.
    The desktop Electron application will be packaged using the local symlinked libraries.
 So, the desktop's release can be independent from the CLI's release.
-   The GitHub workflow will automatically package the application for different platforms with `npm run package:win|mac|linux`.
+   The GitHub workflow will automatically package the application for different platforms with `pnpm run package:win|mac|linux`.
 Including Windows/macOS code signing and notarization.
 Code signing is currently managed by @255kb.
    Binaries will be saved as Actions artifacts.

 2. Create a GitHub release targeting the `vx.x.x` tag.